witheve/docs/src/handbook/blocks.md

 ```

 ```
-// Blocks that omit the match action are satisfied by default bind
+// Blocks that omit the search action are satisfied by default bind
   .....
 ```